 When dealing with Rapid Finance, you have certain rights as a borrower, just as the company has certain responsibilities as a lender.
 You have the right to receive transparent information about your MCA or other loan, including any fees you’re being charged.

 You have the right to fair treatment from Rapid Finance and any other lender.
-Rapid Finance can’t mislead or deceive you about the terms of your loan or MCA.
-It can’t engage in discrimination in its lending practices and dealings.
-And if you believe Rapid Finance treats you unfairly, you have the right to recourse by filing complaints through official legal and government channels.
+Rapid Finance can’t mislead or deceive you about the terms of your loan or MCA, and it can’t engage in discrimination in its lending practices.

-Finally, you have the right to legal representation in your dealings with Rapid Finance.
+If you believe Rapid Finance has treated you unfairly, you have the right to recourse by filing complaints through official legal and government channels.
+You also have the right to legal representation.
 An MCA attorney can review the terms of your loan, communicate with Rapid Finance on your behalf, and represent you in any legal proceedings.

 The Legal Side of Rapid Finance